Technical SEO

 Manual creation

-If you prefer to create the XML sitemap manually, you can use a text editor like Notepad or Sublime Text to create the file.
+If you prefer to create the sitemap manually, you can use a text editor like Notepad or Sublime Text to create the file.

 You will need to follow specific formatting rules and include all the necessary elements.